Iceberg With Sunset in the Background, Hubbard Glacier, Alaska

 1. Hike Amid Alaska's Wildflowers

-Of course, this is not to say you can't take in any snowy scenery as you hike in Alaska during the summer.
+This is not to say you can't take in any snowy scenery as you hike in Alaska during the summer.
 Routes like the Exit Glacier Trail and the Harding Icefield Trail, both located in Kenai Fjords National Park, allow you to see magnificent glaciers (or at least, what's left of them during the summer months), sometimes just a few feet away.
 The Exit Glacier Trail is especially appealing for families traveling with small children since parts of it are paved and less than a half-mile in length.

 2. Take a Scenic Fjord Cruise